Alucad0/Pokemon_api/README.md

 **Naming convention:** All the files use **snake_case** for variable names.

-**Comments:** One-line comments are written above the code line to explain its purpose.
-The same principle applies to the block comments.
+**Comments:** One-line comments are written above the code line to explain the code and its purpose.
+The same principle applies to block comments.

 ### API